 In 2000, Sheppard Pratt and GBMC entered into a Master Development Agreement.
 Sheppard Pratt sold part of its land to GBMC in order to raise money to renovate the psychiatric hospital and build a brand new, state-of-the-art inpatient building.
 The hospital also received a large donation from The Harry and Jeanette Weinberg Foundation.
 In 2005, the Weinberg Building opened on the Towson campus, with the exact principles that Moses Sheppard had in mind when he established the Sheppard Asylum – private rooms, windows, compassion, and comfort.

 Sheppard Pratt continued to expand, opening The Center for Eating Disorders in 2001.
 The Retreat, a self-pay, 16-bed residential program that helps fund nonprofit offerings for people without insurance, opened in June of 2002.
 The Neuropsychiatry Program was founded in 2011.
+In 2014, Sheppard Pratt opened the Crisis Walk-In Clinic at its Towson campus.

 Recently, Sheppard Pratt announced the purchase of 115 adolescent residential treatment beds, with the hope of opening a new facility with much-needed services in Baltimore County.